forhadahmed/mathematica/README.md

-Web Application Interface for Mathematica
+Web application interface for Mathematica
 =========================================

 A simple clean **web-interface** for a local install of the **Mathematica** kernel.